 Thrift Better

 Goodwill is convenient, but commercial, and religious charities may discriminate in distribution efforts.
 What to do?
-Most areas have at least a few thrift stores designed to benefit a specific target cause: DV victims or immigrants or animals.
+Most areas have at least a few thrift and resale stores designed to benefit a specific target cause: DV victims, immigrants or animals.
 Specialty thrifts may also focus on a particular kind of goods that other stores reject.
 ReStore specializes in building supplies and benefits home building.

 How to do it:

-Thrift stores are an effective way to reduce commercialism, but like any other business they vary.
+Thrift and resale stores are an effective way to reduce commercialism, but like any other business they vary.
+Most areas have somewhere that can recycle spent electronics, take in unused home repair goods like leftover tile, or curate better-quality clothing for a cause.
 Spend some time identifying options in your area.
 Here are a few, for inspiration, from Seattle:

 Bella’s Voice : accepts general items with proceeds helping to keep animals with their families